Construction and Decoding of Quantum Margulis Codes: Decoding of quantum Margulis code

 The solution proposed in \cite{chytas2025enhancedminsumdecodingquantum} to solve the symmetry problem is to adopt a different update rule for the decoder, only for the black (or the gray) variable nodes, which would introduce asymmetry in the messages of the graph.
 However, we notice that the nMS decoder does not get stuck in the symmetric stabilizers of quantum Margulis codes.
 We conjecture that this effect is due to the fact that the group utilized to construct the codes, namely $SL(2,\mathbb{Z}_p)$, is non-Abelian, meaning that the Tanner graph of the code does not show the symmetry described by Theorem \ref{th:invariance}.
 This means that the neighborhood structure of each check node is, in principle, different, as we show in the three examples of Fig \ref{fig:marg_neigh}.
 This property ensures that, after a sufficient amount of decoding iterations, the messages introduced in the symmetric stabilizer from its check nodes are asymmetric, thus leading the decoder to converge to one of the possible degenerate errors.
-We provide numerical results to support our claim.
-In particular, we insert errors into symmetric stabilizers of a quantum Margulis code and a BB code, and observe the behavior of the decoder.
-In Fig. \ref{fig:weight-iter} we illustrate the quantity $W_k = |\hat{\mathbf{e}}_k| + |\mathbf{e}| + |\mathbf{s}|$, where $\mathbf{s}$ is the support of a stabilizer, $\mathbf{e} \subset \mathbf{s}$ is the support of the error, and $\hat{\mathbf{e}}_k$ is the support of the error estimate at the $k$-th iteration.
-We choose $\mathbf{e}$ to be of weight half of the stabilizer weight.
-On the $x$ axis we plot the number of iterations.
-The figure highlights how the decoder is able to converge after 15 iterations on the quantum Margulis code (where $W$ goes to 0), where for the BB code it gets stuck in a local minima with $W=3$.
-A more involved approach is to think of the decoder as a non-linear dynamical system, and evaluate its \textit{Bethe free-entropy} \cite{declerq_faid_itw}.
-The Bethe free-entropy is a function that has its local minima corresponding to the convergence to a codeword or stabilizers, and its global minimum is reached when all the messages have the same sign and take the maximum reliability.
-By plotting the Bethe free-entropy of the decoder at the $k$-th iteration, as a function of the one at the $(k-1)$-th iteration, the oscillatory behavior of the decoder can be observed by the entropy revolving, while the convergence of the decoder makes the entropy decrease monotonically.
-To compute the Bethe free-entropy of the nMS decoder, we first transform the messages from the log-likelihood domain to the probability domain.
-Let $m_{j\rightarrow i}(0)$ denote the probability of the bit $b_i$ being zero as evaluated by its neighboring check node $c_j$, and $m_{j\rightarrow i}(1)$ the probability of the bit $b_i$ being one.